Manufacturing Compliance Regulations in Mexico

 - Mexican Standards (NMXs) – NMXs are voluntary standards issued by recognized national standards-making bodies.
 Compliance is mandatory only when a claim is made that a product meets the requirements of the NMX, when a NOM specifies compliance with an NMX, and whenever specified in government procurement.”

 Using these bodies, as well as IMEXX and USMCA, the following are some of the laws and regulations for manufacturing companies that you should keep in mind:

 Maquiladora VAT Certification

 In 2013, President Enrique Peña Nieto’s government passed sweeping tax reforms that applied to various industries within the country, including manufacturing.
-If maquiladoras sought to avoid paying the 16% VAT import tax, they would have to work with the Mexican Tax Authorities (SAT) and the Maquiladora Industry Association (INDEX) by following regulations and achieving SAT certification.
+If maquiladoras in Mexico sought to avoid paying the 16% VAT import tax, they would have to work with the Mexican Tax Authorities (SAT) and the Maquiladora Industry Association (INDEX) by following regulations and achieving SAT certification.

 In order to attain VAT exemption, SAT set out a framework of various manufacturing compliance regulations and certification requirements.
 The certification is available in three categories, “A,” “AA,” “AAA.”
 As you might imagine, each additional level provides further benefits and also includes further regulatory requirements.